Skip to content

 • Automation: Diagrams automatically render in exports (HTML, PDF, DOCX)

-• No External Tools: Create professional diagrams without leaving your editor
+• No External Tools: Create professional diagrams without leaving your markdown editor

 Mermaid: Versatile Diagrams for Every Need